 If landscape mode doesn’t work, try night mode.
 Try different modes and play around your settings to capture the landscape.
 Landscapes are one of the best pictures styles that you can get.
 Don’t hesitate on taking a picture with just your point-and-shoot, take a picture of a gazebo in the school yard.
 Take a photo of the restaurant filled with diners or an empty diner early in the morning.

 6. Light the Path

-Lighting is one of the factors that gives life and depth to a photo.
+Lighting in photography is one of the factors that gives life and depth to a photo.
 Dimly lit places are places where your camera is quite limited.
 Point-and-shoot cameras cannot take high definition shots when the lighting is low and that is where the flash come in.

 The way for a good shot is by finding the proper lighting for your shot.
 Work with the light that is available.
 If you found yourself in a place, where the only available light is a lampshade then that would make a good vintage shot.

 Always take a picture against the light.
 If you happen to be inside the house with the window behind your subject turn the flash on and take a picture.